 2.Everyone is here for the same reason

 Warranted there will always be the ones just here for the free drinks and canapés, but the majority are genuinely here to network, catch up with old friends and meet new and interesting people.
 Everyone is here for the same reason, so don’t be nervous and approach the session with confidence.
 We all have to start somewhere and make that first move (sadly we can’t just swipe right).
 Start with a great introduction and make a good first impression.
 Conversation starters invite people to respond with more than just a one-word reply.
-If you are lining up at a buffet line, pass a comment that reveals a little more about you, like “wow, that beef looks really good, I had the best beef steak during my time in Argentina” This may just invite him/her to ask you more.
+If you are lining up at a buffet line, pass a comment that reveals a little more about you, like “wow, that beef looks really good.
+I had the best beef steak when I was in Argentina recently”.
+This may just invite him/her to ask you more.
 The more common but tried and tested “I don’t think we’ve met before” and “Is it your first time to this conference?” will help you kick things off.

 3.What’s his name again?